harapekokururi/harapekokururi/README.md

 Dear you who are watching this page.

-Hello, I'm tikirikunaka.
+Hello, I'm tiki_rikunaka.

+I was Hardware Engineer in Japan.

+I'm a Mathematics and Physics teacher.

-I'm not good at programming and English.
+I'm not good at Programming and English.

 But if my code can help you, I will be very happy.